 At a meeting of the National Coalition of Art Therapy Educators, a group of art therapists discussed this topic and I can tell you there was a wide range of opinions.
 One educator insisted that client artwork is the property of the client-artist.
 Another art therapist argued that in her clinical setting, she considers client work to be her property.
 "After all," she said, "I am the one who buys all the materials."
 One colleague argued that all artwork everywhere belongs to the creative spirit of the world.
 Yet another suggested that the artwork made in clinical contexts is analogous to a urine sample given in a doctor's office, ergo, it is the property of the clinic.
 "No one asks for urine samples to be returned," he said.
-Perhaps questions like these cannot be fully answered in the Ethics Document published by the American Art Therapy Association, for they have to do with how we art therapists regard the artworks of our clients.
+Perhaps questions like these cannot be fully answered in the Ethics Documents published by the American Art Therapy Association or the Art Therapy Credentials Board, for they have to do with how we art therapists regard the artworks of our clients.
 Questions such as these are difficult to codify.
 So, what is an ethical art therapist to do?

 At many points along the way in this text, questions will be raised about how ethical decisions and opinions, especially those most relevant to the creative arts therapy professions, can be justified.
 In all likelihood, this will lead us to wonder what we mean when we say that some thing or behavior is right, good, or just.
 Questions such as these have a long and honored history.
-Frankenna (1983) states, "Ethics is a branch of philosophy; it is moral philosophy or philosophical thinking about morality, moral problems, and moral judgments" (p.
+Frankena (1983) stated, "Ethics is a branch of philosophy; it is moral philosophy or philosophical thinking about morality, moral problems, and moral judgments" (p.
 4).
 Whenever a person reflects upon questions like these, the individual has entered the realm of philosophy.
 The study of professional ethics is an inquiry into the morality of professional behavior and reasoning.
-At the beginning of any journey, it is helpful to take a look at a map (if one exists) to plan the routes to be taken in order to get from here to there successfully.
-The quest of this text is to explore the landscape of ethical decision-making in relation to the professional behavior of creative arts therapists.
-Fletcher (1966) outlined three primary modes of ethical thinking.
-I refer to these as the three major roads to follow, or approaches to take, in making ethical decisions.
-They are